cmu-db/peloton/CONTRIBUTING.md

 When you file a bug, please try to follow these simple rules if applicable:

 * Make sure you've read the README carefully.
-* Add debug information to the issue by building Pelotn with the `--enable-debug` option
+* Add debug information to the issue by building Peloton with the `--enable-debug` option
-* Provide information about your environment:
-  * Your current versions of your OS, compiler.
+* Provide information about your environment: versions of your OS, compiler, etc.
 * Make sure that the issue is reproducible with your description.

-**It's most likely that your bug gets resolved faster if you provide as much information as possible!**
+It's likely that your bug gets resolved faster if you provide as much information as possible.

 Development
 -----------